 Lower the Vehicle

-When it comes to finishing up the tire repair process, one of the final steps is to lower the vehicle back down to the ground.
+When it comes to finishing up the process, one of the final steps is to lower the vehicle back down to the ground.
 This may seem like a simple task, but it’s crucial to do it correctly to ensure the safety of both yourself and your vehicle.

 To lower the vehicle, you’ll need to carefully remove the jack from underneath the car.
 Make sure to do this slowly and steadily to prevent any sudden movements that could cause the vehicle to shift or fall.
 Once the jack is removed, gently lower the car back down until all four tires are securely on the ground.